Palmaswell/ACSS/README.md

 We have now reached a point where we need to communicate our work with other peers (designers / pm´s /customers), they are all acquainted with the module terminology.
 Customers are not interested with atoms or molecules and they shouldn´t bother with them neither.
 These methods and terminologies are used strictly to provide front-end developers a set of tools to work with.

-In **Atomic CSS Architecture** a module is a independent layout compostion of molecules joined together to form portable interface unit.
+In **Atomic CSS Architecture** a module is a independent layout compostion of molecules joined together to form portable interface units.
 Portability, code reuse and code impact are at this stage crucial.
 Modules mostly occur once.
 The good thing is, if we implemented our atoms and molecules correctly them we are almost done with our job.

 > Take good care of your atoms and molecules and your modules will take care of themselves.